 Zoonotics and Rabies

 A zoonotic disease is any disease of animals that can be transmitted to humans, such as rabies or West Nile Virus.
 The term "vector" is used to identify the animal that harbors or transmits the disease to humans.
-Issues concerning zoonotic disease can be complex and may involve many agencies.
-Environmental Health Staff are involved in three primary activities related to zoonotic disease: education, coordination, and surveillance.
+Issues concerning zoonotic diseases can be complex and may involve many agencies.
+We support three primary activities related to zoonotic disease: education, coordination, and surveillance.

 Living with wildlife